Birmingham Gay Village: The Nightingale

 After first opening as a members-only club in 1969, the Nightingale, often known simply as "The Gale", is the oldest gay nightclub in Birmingham, at over 50 years old.
 The members had the responsibility to elect a committee to run the club in their interests at this time, although at some point the Nightingale dropped the members and visitors only policy to become "Incorporated".
 The board of directors is still responsible for representing the interests of the members.

 As of 2012, and after more than 40 years open, and many redesigns, the Nightingale has occupied three locations in Birmingham; 50 Camp Hill (1969–1975), Witton Lane (1975–1981), Thorp Street behind the Hippodrome (1981–1994), and the current location at Essex House, which has three floors, an outdoor smoking area and bar, a restaurant, a stage and dance platforms, two more indoor bars, a balcony, and a games area.

 The Nightingale club and UK charity music festival, Oxjam raised to fight "extreme poverty and hardship" between February and March 2010.
 The Nightingale regularly offers special nights and books famous musicians to play, as well as entertainers, including fire breathers and stilt-walkers.

 In November 2011 the Nightingale Club went into administration, and was taken over by GB Holdings Ltd, with the new owner Lawrence Barton pledging a investment for three years.
 Afterwards, the Nightingale began regularly announcing celebrity and big name stars to appear at the club for events.
 On 27 September 2012 it was reported by Midlands Zone that visitors had increased by 25% since the takeover, leading to more than 1,000 clubbers visiting on most Saturdays.

 Beginning in May 2012, the Nightingale played host to each of the ten contestants voted off BBC show The Voice every Saturday, until 7 July when the winning act was announced and appeared at the club.

 On 20 October 2012 the Nightingale Club organised The Midlands Big Gay Night Out, which was a yearly event before the recession.
 Attendees who bought "The Big Gay Travel Pass" received a coach ride to and from the Club and free entry to the UV party – spread over all three floors.
 The event attracted hundreds of visitors to the Nightingale from across the Midlands.

+The Nightingale Club has now been expanded to incorporate new venues including The Village and The Loft, whilst retaining the nightclub.